-Federal Income Tax: A Legal Research Guide (Christopher C. Dykes, William S. Hein & Co.,)
+Federal Income Tax: A Legal Research Guide (Christopher C. Dykes, 2010)

-This tax research guide discusses the primary sources of federal income tax, the ways in which they tie together, and where to locate them.
+This tax research guide, avaailable on HeinOnline (available on campus or remotely with ASURITE), discusses the primary sources of federal income tax, the ways in which they tie together, and where to locate them.
 It also provides an overview of the different types of secondary resources and covers researching specific areas of tax law.
 The book analyzes both print and online resources.

 Legal Authorities in U.S. Federal Tax Matters — Research and Interpretation (Peter a.
-Lowy, Bloomberg Tax Portfolios)
+Lowy, current)